prometheusresearch/baseline-codebase/src/rex.graphql/doc/guide-db-queries.rst

    ...   }
    ... """)
    >>> result.errors
-   [GraphQLError('Argument "name" of required type String!" was not provided.',)]
+   [GraphQLError('Argument "name" of required type String!" was not provided.
+At Root.region.',)]

 But if we pass ``name`` then everything is ok::